Best Invisible Braces

 Our picks for best invisible braces

-When making our top picks for invisible braces, we considered some trustworthy ConsumerAffairs Authorized Partners.
-We weighed several factors: customer reviews and ratings, cost, average treatment plan, impression types, and daytime versus nighttime options.
+When making our top picks for invisible braces, we weighed several factors: customer reviews and ratings, cost, average treatment plan, impression types and daytime versus nighttime options.

-We also looked at other factors including payment plan options, whether or not you can use your insurance for the treatment and the specifics of the aligners' fit and issues they cover.
-ConsumerAffairs looked at 10 companies and selected this list of five invisible braces providers.
+We also looked at other factors like payment plan options, whether or not you can use your insurance for the treatment and the specifics of the aligners' fit and issues they cover.
+Ultimately, the ConsumerAffairs Research Team selected five invisible braces providers as our top picks.

 Byte is an at-home clear aligner brand that serves customers in all 50 states.
-Start by taking a five-minute assessment, then the company sends an impression kit to your doorstep with instructions.
+Start by taking a five-minute assessment.
+The company then sends an impression kit to your doorstep with instructions.
 Byte’s team analyzes your answers and impressions to decide if you’re a candidate for treatment.
 If you do not qualify, the cost of the impression kit is refunded.
+Byte’s daytime aligners need to be worn for about 10 to 22 hours a day for up to six months.

 One of the biggest advantages of Byte is that you don't have to visit an orthodontist in person.
 Byte works with you through a teledentistry service, which makes it a convenient choice.